 |Shedding||Medium to high|

 The adorable Ragamuffin is a blend of the Ragdoll, Himalayan, and Persian breeds.
 Their coats have more variation in color than the Ragdoll.
-These cats take affection and loyalty to a new level and will follow their owners around the house and are always ready for a cuddle.
+These cats take affection and loyalty to a new level.
+They will follow their owners around the house and are always ready for a cuddle.
 They’re also outgoing and confident around visitors, so they make a great choice of cat for busy households.
 Ragamuffins crave company and are best suited to a household where someone is home most of the time.

 2. Scottish Fold

 The Scottish Fold breed is the result of a naturally occurring genetic mutation discovered in 1961 in Tayside, Scotland.
 These medium-sized cats have a stocky build.
-Scottish Folds have the endearing habit of relaxing in strange positions, like flat on their back or laid stretched out on their stomachs.
+Scottish Folds have the endearing habit of relaxing in strange positions, like laying flat on their back or stretched out on their stomachs.
 They’re a relatively active breed and love playing in between cuddles with their owners.
 They don’t enjoy being left alone for long periods, so they need a home with plenty of company.